 - To be a member of the Medical Staff of Seattle Children’s, an individual must be:

-- Legally licensed to practice in the state of Washington
+- Legally licensed to practice in the state of Washington and other sites as required for approved sites of practice.

-- Especially interested, involved and qualified in the care of children
+- Especially interested, involved and qualified in the care of children.

-- Protected by professional liability insurance in the amount required by the Hospital and with an insurer acceptable to the Hospital
+- Protected by professional liability insurance in the amount required by the hospital and with an insurer acceptable to the hospital.

 Allied Health Professional Staff